Why pursue a master’s degree in biology?

 How to apply

-To apply for the MA in Biology, you must already hold a Bachelor’s degree or be about to graduate.
-Most successful applicants have undergraduate GPAs of 3.0 or better and at least 20 credits in biology beyond the introductory level (besides coursework in related fields such as physics, chemistry, mathematics, and statistics).
+To apply for the MA in Biology, you must either already hold a Bachelor’s degree or be about to graduate.
+Most successful applicants have undergraduate GPAs of ≥ 3.0 and ≥ 20 credits in biology beyond the introductory level (besides coursework in related fields such as physics, chemistry, mathematics, and statistics).

 Application outcomes vary.
 You may be accepted: (1) unconditionally; (2) on the condition that you take at one or more remedial biology courses; or (3) on a probationary basis (you will be fully accepted if you maintain a 3.0 GPA for 12 credits of coursework).

-If your application is rejected, you can still improve your chances of acceptance in future by taking and succeeding in QC Biology courses as a non-matriculating graduate student.
+If your application is rejected, you can still improve your future chances of acceptance by taking and succeeding in QC Biology courses as a non-matriculating graduate student.

 Research Experience